A Riemannian Framework for Learning Reduced-order Lagrangian Dynamics: Additional Experimental Details

 Our \ac{rolnn} is composed of a constrained \ac{ae} and a latent geometric \ac{lnn}.
 We consider a latent space of dimension $d=n_0=4$ to match the known underlying dimension of the high-dimensional pendulum dynamics.
 The constrained \ac{ae} is implemented with $4$ biorthogonal encoder and decoder layers $\rhoq^{(l)}: \mathbbr{n_l} \to \mathbbr{n_{l-1}}$ and $\varphiq^{(l)}: \mathbbr{n_{l-1}} \to \mathbbr{n_{l}}$ of sizes $n_l = \left[8, 16, 16, 16\right]$.
 For the latent geometric \ac{lnn}, both the potential and kinetic energy network consist of $2$ hidden Euclidean layers of $64$ neurons.
 The kinetic energy network employs an exponential map layer with basepoint $\expmapblank{\mathbf{I}}$.

 We consider two versions of the \ac{rolnn}.
 The first model is trained on acceleration data by minimizing loss \eqref{eq:lossROM_acc}.
 The second model is trained with multi-step integration by minimizing \eqref{eq:lossROM_ode}.
 We consider $H_{\text{train}}=8$ latent integration steps and an integration time constant of $\SI{e-3}{\s}$.
 The losses are optimized using Riemannian Adam.
-For the first model, we use a learning rate of $5e^{-2}$ for the \ac{ae} parameters $\bm{\Xi}$, $1e^{-5}$ for the \ac{lnn} parameters $\bm{\theta}$, and a regularization $\gamma = 1e^{-6}$.
-For the second model, the learning rate for the parameters of the \ac{lnn} is $2e^{-4}$ with $\gamma=2e^{-5}$.
+For the first model, we use a learning rate of $5\times 10^{-2}$ for the \ac{ae} parameters $\bm{\Xi}$, $1\times 10^{-5}$ for the \ac{lnn} parameters $\bm{\theta}$, and a regularization $\gamma = 1\times 10^{-6}$.
+For the second model, the learning rate for the parameters of the \ac{lnn} is $2\times 10^{-4}$ with $\gamma=2\times 10^{-5}$.
 Both models are trained until convergence, i.e., for $4000$ and $3000$ epochs, respectively.

-We compare our \ac{rolnn} with full-order geometric \acp{lnn}.
-We only report results of the best-performing \ac{fom} out of $10$ models.
+We compare our \ac{rolnn} with \emph{(1)} a full-order geometric \acp{lnn}, \emph{(2)} L-OpInf~\citep{sharma24}, and \emph{(3)} L-Opinf with a latent LNN, as described in~\citep{sharma24NN}.
+For the full-order geometric \acp{lnn}, we only report results of the best-performing \ac{fom} out of $10$ models.
 The kinetic energy network consists of $L_{\text{T},\mathbb{R}}=2$ Euclidean hidden SoftPlus layers with $128$ neurons, an exponential map layer with basepoint $\bm{P}=\mathbf{I}$, and no \ac{spd} layers, i.e., $L_{\text{T},\SPD}=0$.
 The potential energy network is likewise composed of $2$ Euclidean SoftPlus layers of $128$ neurons.
 The full-order \ac{lnn} was trained for $3000$ epochs.
-The learning rate for the \ac{lnn} parameters $\bm{\theta}$ is set to $1e^{-5}$, and $\gamma=1e^{-5}$.
+The learning rate for the \ac{lnn} parameters $\bm{\theta}$ is set to $1\times 10^{-5}$, and $\gamma=1\times 10^{-5}$.

+For L-OpInf~\citep{sharma24}, we consider a projection onto a $4$-dimensional linear subspace, as for our \ac{rolnn}.
+We implemented L-OpInf in Python and solved the optimization problem leading to the reduced equations of motion with CVXPY.
+As described in~\citep{sharma24}, we set the low-dimensional mass-inertia matrix as a constant identity matrix, i.e., $\check{\bm{M}}=\mathbf{I}_d$.
+In our experiments, we optimize for $15000$ samples of ground-truth position data.

+For L-OpInf with latent LNN~\citep{sharma24NN}, we considered the same projection to a $4$-dimensional linear subspace as for the L-OpInf baseline.
+For fair comparisons, we enhance the latent LNN compared to that used in~\citep{sharma24NN}.
+In our experiment, the latent dynamic parameters are learned by a geometric LNN trained via the multi-step integration loss~\eqref{eq:lossROM_ode}, for which we use the same hyperparameters as for the RO-LNN trained with the same loss.
+Note that, for both versions of L-OpInf, the model is fed with ground truth data every $H_{\text{test}} = 25$ steps to maintain consistency in comparison with the \ac{rolnn}.
+We used the same Euler forward integration scheme as with our other models.